 Most frequent questions and answers

 No. Well, maybe just a little.
-With Low Impcat Paintballs being shot from a paintball marker at 260 feet per second, when hit, it will sting for a second – about like getting snapped with a towel, or with a rubber band.
-But with the adrenaline, and excitement, you may not even feel the hit.
+With Low Impcat Paintballs being shot from a paintball marker at 260 feet per second, when hit, it will sting for a second – about like getting snapped with a towel or a rubber band.
+But with the adrenaline and excitement, you may not even feel the hit.
 Depending where you get hit, it can leave a little mark which will go away in a day or so, and by simply wearing the proper clothing, you can minimize or eliminate this.

-Layering on clothes is a great idea, and since GatSplat fields are indoor, heated, and air conditioned, you can wear any protection you want, summer or winter and be comfortable.
+Layering on clothes is a great idea, and since GatSplat fields are indoor, heated and air conditioned, you can wear any protection you want, summer or winter, and be comfortable.